Tatwi/legend-of-hondo/doc/Features_Log.md

 *Last Patched On: N/A*
 A simple example of a stand-alone quest that can be used as a template for other custom quests.
 The quest sends the player to a series of waypoints, ending back at the quest giver who then grants the player a reward.

+####Buff Terminals
+*Detailed Description: doc/features/add-buff-terminals.md*
+*Last Patched On: N/A*
+To provide stat buffs and health services to the player that they would normally get through interacting with other players.